Get 5 Secrets to Make Homemade Taste Food Better + New Recipes Weekly!

-Crab Cakes Sandwich Recipe – crab cakes are absolutely delicious and now you can enjoy it as a sandwich in this amazing recipe with garlic aioli, lettuce, tomato and onion on a brioche bun.
+Crab cakes are absolutely delicious and now you can enjoy it as a sandwich in this amazing recipe with garlic aioli, lettuce, tomato, and onion on a brioche bun.

 While I was making this recipe all I could think of is a quote from the movie Wedding Crashers when they are playing football and one of the obnoxious cousins screams out, “Crab cakes and football, that’s what Maryland does!”
 I can’t speak for them for football but I can absolutely agree that Maryland has some amazing crab!
 Most of the crab that you will see in grocery stores in either fresh or jumbo lump and sent to you courtesy of Maryland.
 I love eating pasteurized jumbo lump crab just as it comes but pack it up with a bunch of other tasty ingredients and you’ve got yourself some delicious crab cakes.

 Crab cakes can be made several different ways, in fact I feel like I’ve made them at least 4 different ways.
 Whether they are more wet as a batter or super salty with butter crackers, they are always delicious!
-Any recipe starting with fresh produce always needs to be rinsed in water.
+Any sandwich starting with fresh produce, just like in a Kentucky Hot Brown, always needs to be rinsed in water.
 It was instilled in me at an early age by an amazing chef that these fundamental preparations are necessary to ensure everything is clean and ready to properly prepare.
-At my house my Franke roller mat, faucet with hose and sink make this super easy.
-Not only does our gooseneck faucet with hose and farm house sink look absolutely gorgeous, yup it is the show stopper when people see it for the first time in our recently rehabbed kitchen, but it’s incredibly functional as well.
-The roller mat allows me to save on my back when rinsing the crab cakes produce as it is laid over top of the sink with ease.
-I’m 6’3 so anything I can do to stay up right is huge for me!

-An aioli is a simple delicious sauce that combines mayonnaise, garlic and a tad bit of lemon juice, and of course salt and pepper.
-This is the most simplest form of an aioli and from there it can be expanded into adding things like basil, or cheese, or smoked paprika, like I did.
+Aioli is a simple delicious sauce that combines mayonnaise, garlic and a tad bit of lemon juice, and of course salt and pepper.
+This is the simplest form of aioli and from there it can be expanded into adding things like basil, or cheese, or smoked paprika like I did.
 I thought the smoked paprika would go really well with crab cake and help enhance the basic flavor of the aioli.
-If you’ve ever wanted to make homemade mayonnaise you just whisk together like crazy some salt, egg yolks and lemon juice while slowly drizzling in oil.
-Now you’ve got your basics down you can go to down and add this sauce to any sandwich, burger, or whatever your heat desires.
+If you’ve ever wanted to make homemade mayonnaise you just whisk together like crazy some salt, egg yolks, and lemon juice while slowly drizzling in oil.
+Now you’ve got your basics down you can go to down and add this sauce to any sandwich, burger, or whatever your heart desires.

 At one of the restaurants we used to work at, we called these homemade potato chips Italian fries.
 There was really nothing special about them, but I guess since the restaurant had a foundation in Italian cuisine that it was appropriate to call them Italian Fries.
 You slice them thin on a mandolin or using a chef knife, fry them up in canola oil and season them with Old Bay seasoning and garnish with sliced green onions and that’s basically it.
 The seasoning here does it again because wow is it good and really really delicious.